shubhamkkgp/Profile/README.md

 # Profile
-Here I tried to make exactly the same profile which was given in the task and also worked to maked it responsive.
+Here I have tried to make an exact copy of the profile.